Springfield Clinic’s gastroenterology team specializes in the prevention, diagnosis and treatment of disorders of the

 Adenoma Detection Rate

-A study, published by the New England Journal of Medicine in April 2014, determined that each 1% increase in the adenoma detection rate was associated with a 3% decrease in the risk of a colorectal cancer.
+A study published by the New England Journal of Medicine in April 2014 determined that each one percent increase in the adenoma detection rate was associated with a three percent decrease in the risk of colorectal cancer.

 Colorectal Cancer Awareness